-At the end of the day, only you can decide which is the best secure email service for your unique needs and threat model.
-Now let’s get started.
+But remember, we can only give you information about Proton Mail.
+Only you can decide which is the best secure email service for your unique needs and threat model.
+So let’s get started.

-- End-to-end (E2E), or zero-access encryption for Email, Calendar, and Contact information
+- End-to-end (E2E) and zero-access encryption for Email, Calendar, and Contact information

 - All data stored on servers in Switzerland